Key Takeaways:

 Apps rarely stay the same after launch.
 New features, more users, and platform updates require a framework that supports growth.

-A reliable app development framework keeps code manageable and reduces friction during future updates and app maintenance services, especially when working across platforms.
+A reliable app development framework keeps code manageable and reduces friction during future updates and maintenance, especially when working across platforms.

 Step 5: Assess Team Expertise and Ecosystem Support